-where the right-hand side is the homotopy invariant K-theory spectrum $\KH(\sX)$ as introduced in \cite{KrishnaRavi,HoyoisKrishna}.
+where the right-hand side is the homotopy invariant K-theory spectrum $\KH(\sX)$ as studied in \cite{KrishnaRavi,HoyoisKrishna} (and in \cite{WeibelKH} for schemes).
 In particular, if $\sX$ is nonsingular, then we have

 where $\K(\sX)$ is the Thomason--Trobaugh K-theory spectrum of perfect complexes on $\sX$ and $\G(\sX)$ is the Quillen K-theory spectrum of coherent sheaves on $\sX$.
-See \ssecref{ssec:KH}. \end{exam}
+See \ssecref{ssec:KH}.

 In the case of $\bZ_\sX$ and $\MGL_\sX$, we get new extensions of motivic cohomology and cobordism to stacks, which are ``genuine'' refinements of previously known cohomology theories even in the case of quotient stacks.
-The word ``genuine'' here is used in the sense of genuine equivariant homotopy theory (\cite{Segal,HillHopkinsRavenel,NikolausScholze}), as opposed to Borel-equivariant homotopy theory; compare \ssecref{ssec:intro/limit} below and see also the discussion in \ssecref{ssec:related}.
+The word ``genuine'' here is used in the sense of \emph{genuine} equivariant homotopy theory (see \cite{Segal,HillHopkinsRavenel,NikolausScholze}), as opposed to \emph{Borel}-equivariant homotopy theory; compare \ssecref{ssec:intro/limit} below and see also the discussion in \ssecref{ssec:related}.

-There are also ``quadratic'' ($\mrm{SL}$-oriented) refinements of these three theories: hermitian K-theory $\mrm{KQ}_\sX$ (\remref{rem:KQ}), Milnor--Witt motivic cohomology $\widetilde{\bZ}_\sX$ (\remref{rem:Ztilde}), and special linear algebraic cobordism $\mrm{MSL}_\sX$ (\remref{rem:MSL}).
+There are also ``quadratic'', $\mrm{SL}$-oriented, refinements of these three theories: hermitian K-theory $\mrm{KQ}_\sX$ (\remref{rem:KQ}), Milnor--Witt motivic cohomology $\widetilde{\bZ}_\sX$ (\remref{rem:Ztilde}), and special linear algebraic cobordism $\mrm{MSL}_\sX$ (\remref{rem:MSL}).